WPChill/strong-testimonials/readme.txt

 For ultimate control and seamless integration, copy any template to your theme and customize it.

-The template function will add a view to your custom theme templates:
+The template function will add a view to your custome theme templates:

 `<?php if ( function_exists( 'strong_testimonials_view' ) ) {
     strong_testimonials_view( $id );